yangyang-onlysky/AdvFaceGAN/README.md

 pip install -i https://mirrors.tencent.com/pypi/simple/ --upgrade tencentcloud-sdk-python
 ```

-## 2. Download pretrained models
+## 2. Download Everything You Need

-The first is the substitute model that the training process needs :：[ckpts](https://drive.google.com/file/d/1l7tvppBVQfp2ZPiq-EYQ59bMtMaajTA3/view?usp=drive_link) ，This is required by starting the new training, please download and unzip it to the "./fr_models" directory.
+The first is the substitute white-box Fr models that the training process needs :：[ckpts](https://drive.google.com/file/d/1l7tvppBVQfp2ZPiq-EYQ59bMtMaajTA3/view?usp=drive_link) ，This is required by starting the new training process, please download and unzip it to the "./fr_models" directory.

-You'd better to download Datasets from my links:
+You can download our Datasets from these links:

 Dataset casia-webface: https://figshare.com/articles/dataset/casia-aligned-112x112/27073465?file=49308127